femx-project/femx/README.md

 # femx

-femx is a small C++ finite element library for forward and inverse analysis.
+femx is a C++ finite element library for forward and inverse analysis.

 The v0.1.0 release focuses primarily on forward workflows.
 Inverse-problem and optimization utilities are still experimental, and the current optimization examples use PETSc/TAO.